SECRETS OF THE COURT

 "Yes," came the terse reply.
 "My father can do well without my company," he said.
 Edward did not brush the subject, understanding that theirs was a complicated relationship.

-"Then have someone fetch us horses and we shall be off," he said.
+"Then have someone fetch us some horses and we shall be off," he said.
 Carlisle had a soldier get them some horses, and they rode toward the townhouse.
-The whole road all Edward could think of was her lips, her smile and her delicate voice.
+The whole road, all Edward could think of was her lips, her smile, and her delicate voice.
 They had been through a great ordeal, but it seemed that peace was finally upon them.

 There was still the matter of the anonymous princess—the daughter of Philip Fell and Leonore Valois.
 But she had no more lords that would follow her.
 They had taken them all down.

 All those thoughts were brushed aside, together with the pain and fatigue in his body.
 The horses cantered down the desolate streets of Wessport, Edward enjoyed the warmth of the sun on the little skin he showed.

 He would marry Isabella now because she wanted to.
 Never in a million years did he think returning for Angloa would end so well for him.

 They arrived shortly at the townhouse.
 Its gates and doors still stood open, just like they had left them.
 Edward got down from the brown mare he had borrowed, gritting his teeth as he bit back the pain.
 Any time now he half expected Isabella to come running out at the sound of hooves to greet them.

 But she never came.
 He suspected she had taken to her room while awaiting him.
 He entered the hallway where they had been hours before.
 The sun had started to lower on the sky now as it had reached past noon.

 "Hello?" he said in loud words as he walked in, finding the house to be eerily quiet.